-Friars Primary School and Nursery follows Southend Borough Council's Code of Conduct (2004).
-This means that each the school or local authority can issue penalty notices or fine parents for the unauthorised absence of their child from school, where the child is of compulsory school age.
+The school or local authority can fine parents for the unauthorised absence of their child from school, where the child is of compulsory school age.
 If issued with a fine, or penalty notice, each parent must pay £60 within 21 days or £120 within 28 days.
 The payment must be made directly to the local authority.

-Penalty notices can be issued by the Principal, Local Authority Officer or the police.
+Penalty notices can be issued by a Principal, local authority officer or the police.